top of page

 1. Assess Your Financial Health

-Before starting the search or talking to any agents or banks, take a close look at your current finances:
+Before starting your search or talking to agents and banks, take a close look at your current finances.

-• Savings: Most banks require a 10% deposit upfront from your own funds.
+Most banks require a 10% deposit upfront from your own funds.
+This means you need to have some savings set aside.

-• Monthly Commitments: List all your ongoing expenses like loans, credit cards, and other obligations.
-These impact how much you can borrow.
+List all your ongoing expenses like loans, credit cards, and other obligations.
+These will impact how much you can borrow.

 Cost Item